GitHub integration

 To disconnect a repository:

-1. From the App Center, select GitHub.
+1. In the App Center, select GitHub.

-2. In the upper-right corner, click Workspace Settings.
+2. In the upper-right corner, click Settings.

 4. Click Delete from ClickUp.

-Disconnect the GitHub integration
+Disconnect GitHub from ClickUp

 2. Select the Workspace tab.